JcBonassin/Easy-Weather-frontend/Readme.md

 # Hello

-Welcome to 35mm!
+Welcome to Easy Weather!

-This Ruby on Rails based webapp was built to upload photos, add tags and share it on a small community of photo lovers.
+This is a single page application ("SPA") for checking the weather.

-So what can I do with this gem:
+So what can I do with this app:

-- Updload photos, share, tag, like and delete and search for them.
+- Open you own profile or account.
+- Check the weather in any city and delete it.
+-  It gives you 1 unit system:
+  - Metric (temperatures in Celsius)

 ## Important information

 Before running the App is important to:

+Before running the App is important to:

+- Sign up for a API key on [OPENWEATHERMAP](https://openweathermap.org/).
+It's free

 Please don't forget to create a `.env` for the root of the project.
-This will hide your Omniauth Keys and avoid being published on your repository in case you fork it.
+This will hide your API Keys and avoid being published on your repository in case you fork it.

 Inside the `.env` file add the following 3 lines of code: